 - Place of submission: Applications can be submitted directly at the Consular Office.
 An appointment is necessary.

-They can also be submitted in writing at a Visa Application Centre, if so desired, without prior appointment.
+They can also be submitted in writing at a Visa Application Centre, if so desired.
 In this case, the charge for services rendered must be paid.
 Information on how to apply for a visa is available on the following website: https://blsspainvisa.com/

 - Visa application period: Visa applications must be submitted between 6 months and 15 days before the scheduled date of travel.